okohll/abdocs/content/docs/charting/_index.md

 Therefore, from Agilebase's point of view, similar rules will apply when connecting a BI system as to when exporting data to spreadsheets.
 For example
 * Any user connecting a BI tool will be shown a warning of these consequences, which they'll need to accept prior to going ahead
 * Agilebase system administrators will get email notifications every time data in a view is made available to BI tools, containing information on whether that data is marked as sensitive or private
-* Only people with MANAGE privileges on a table can connect BI tools.
-They also have to have two factor authentication enabled
+* Only people with DEVELOP privileges on a table can connect BI tools.
+They also have to have two factor authentication enabled.